Skip to main content

 • Palestine should ensure that all the TPNW obligations are implemented domestically, through legal, administrative, and other necessary measures.

-• Palestine should conclude and bring into force an Additional Protocol with the IAEA.
+• Palestine should conclude and bring into force an Additional Protocol (AP) with the IAEA.

 • Palestine should also sign and ratify the Comprehensive Nuclear-Test-Ban Treaty (CTBT).